-Michael Woods Now: Where is Susan's Ex-Husband Today?
-Where is Joseph Hatley Now?
+Where Are Michael Woods and Joseph Hatley Now?

 ‘On the Case With Paula Zahn’ from Investigation Discovery is a true-crime documentary-style series hosted by the veteran journalist Paula Zahn.
 The series follows Zahn as she travels across the country to reiterate the most grueling tales of crime that have had tragic aftermaths on people related to the victims of these crimes.
 One episode of the series highlights the brutal murder of Susan Woods.
 The baffling case, which was unsolved for approximately 20 years, was finally solved after a shocking revelation.

 Susan Woods was found dead by her father in her bathtub at her Stephenville, Texas home.
 The police had initially suspected Susan’s former husband, Michael Woods.
 However, after 20 years of being under consistent suspicion, Michael was found to be innocent when scientific evidence alienated him from being involved in Susan’s murder.
-If you are curious to know what happened to Michael Woods, we might have the answers.
+If you are curious to know what happened to both Michael Woods and her real killer, we might have the answers.

 Who Is Michael Woods?